Arlinda80/Arlinda80/README.md

 - 👋 Hi, I’m @Arlinda
-- 👀 I’m interested in ...
+- 👀 I’m interested in education
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 📫 How to reach me ...

 <!---
 Arlinda80/Arlinda80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.